 - Serve this drink on the rocks if you prefer.
 Typically, a whiskey drink such as this is best with a single large piece of ice (e.g., an ice ball).
 These tend to dilute very slowly and will let you enjoy the full taste of the cocktail in a slightly chilled form.

-- You can also make the black and red a "perfect" drink.
+- You can also make a "perfect" Irish Manhattan.
 Simply split the sweet vermouth in half and make up the difference with dry vermouth.

 How Strong Is an Irish Manhattan?